JohnAdriaan/Edison/README.md

 The first thing I wanted to do before embarking on my project was to become familiar with Intel®'s version of the C++ development environment Eclipse, and the Intel® libraries.
 SparkFun also provided modules for some of their Blocks, so I needed to familiarise myself with those as well.

 ### Project 0.0: [GitHub](//github.com/JohnBurger/Edison) repository
-Collect all the SparkFun-provided libraries into one place, so that I could tailor them as needed for my requirements.
+First: collect all the SparkFun-provided libraries into one place, so that I could tailor them as needed for my requirements.

-SparkFun already used GitHub to version-control and distribute their libraries and examples, so it was an easy job to collate them all into my own Git repository (this one!).
+SparkFun already used GitHub for version control and to distribute their libraries and examples, so it was an easy job to collate them all into my own Git repository ([this one!](.)).
 I did want to maintain the link back to the original files, though, so I worked through Git's (sometimes arcane) concepts to find out how.
 Of course, I then moved things around within my own repo, making it difficult to simply Pull future updates from SparkFun's repo.
 Ah well!
 I'll work through that when it becomes an issue...

 ### Project 0.1: [SparkFun](SparkFun) library
 Once I had all the relevant files in the right place, I could compile a SparkFun library (libSparkFun.a) for inclusion with all my future projects - including the demo programs that SparkFun provided.